Anchal1G/Leetcode/README.md

-# Leetcode and GFG
+# Leetcode

-This repository will contain solutions of Leetcode and GFG POTD
+This repository will contain solutions of Leetcode